jeremyperkin/Safari-Style-Sheet/README.md

-Now click on the Advanced tab and click on the arrows for stylesheet
+Now click on the Advanced tab and click on the arrows for stylesheet.

 ![click advanced and arrows](https://i.imgur.com/LkGhkBQ.png)

-Browse to the location where you saved the file **customized.css** Click on the file **customized.css** and click on CHOOSE at the bottom.
+Browse to the location where you saved the file **customized.css**.

+Click on the file **customized.css** and click on CHOOSE at the bottom.

 ![find the file](https://i.imgur.com/zqr63QL.png)